illuminate3/menus/readme.md

-# Menus : Laravel 5.1.x Beta Development
+# Menus : Laravel 5.1.x

+## Status / Version

+Beta Development

+## Description

+This module provides a way to display menus or navigational methods in your application. the display methods are based on vespakoen's menu package.

 ## Functionality